 - Self-controlled studies

-Online course work and assignments averaging 2-3 hours per week over 12 weeks
+Online course work and assignments averaging two to three hours per week over 12 weeks.

 Participants must have completed master’s-level introductory courses in regression and epidemiology, and must possess at least a basic working knowledge of SAS, Stata, or R.

 - CTSA member: $975.00

 - Cancellation and Refund Policy [PDF]

 The Harvard Catalyst Education Program is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.

 Harvard Catalyst Education Program’s policy requires full participation and the completion of all activity surveys to be eligible for CME credit; no partial credit is allowed.